Sarajevo Canton: Government

-Like all Cantons of the Federation of Bosnia and Herzegovina, the head of the Sarajevo Canton is called the Premier.
-The current Premier is Nihad Uk, having served since 24 March 2023.
-Like many other heads of executive branches of government in the world, the Premier has a cabinet which helps him go about his duties.
+Like all Cantons of the Federation of Bosnia and Herzegovina, the head of the Sarajevo Canton is called the Prime Minister.
+The current Prime Minister is Nihad Uk, having served since 24 March 2023.
+Like many other heads of executive branches of government in the world, the Prime Minister has a cabinet which helps him go about his duties.
 The Sarajevo Canton also has ministries, services, and agencies to help in the running of the region.

 The Canton is split into 9 municipalities.
 They are all based on the major settlements in their region, except for Sarajevo, whose size and status as capital city gives it four separate municipalities and its own separate city government.
 Major cities are in municipalities of the same name in Bosnia and Herzegovina (i.e. Ilidža is part of Ilidža Municipality) whose governments are the de facto city government as their jurisdiction covers the city and all major suburbs.